zyphlar/influxdb.org/source/docs/v0.9/introduction/getting_started.md

 SELECT * FROM cpu_load_short
 ```

-Note that the keywords are capitalized for clarity, but keywords are not case-senstive.
+Note that the keywords are capitalized for clarity, but keywords are not case-sensitive.

-The JSON resonse that is returned is as follows:
+The JSON response that is returned is as follows:

 ```json
 {